Bodywork & Therapeutic Services

 At the countrywide level, the racial-ethnic distribution of somatic bodywork majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Somatic Bodywork.
-About 1.4% of those with this major are international students.
+Students from other countries are interested in Somatic Bodywork, too.
+About 2.0% of those with this major are international students.
 The most popular countries for students from outside the country are: